 But have you ever thought about the despair of these women who cannot produce their own eggs?

-Would you like the chance to have free IVF treatment for yourself whilst helping a woman who is unable to produce her own eggs?
+Would you like the chance to help a woman who is unable to produce her own eggs, whilst helping to fund your own IVF treatment?

 If the answer is yes to either of these questions, then you may wish to consider becoming an egg share donor.